 spk01: And then shifting to G6, the probes were a bit above us, and I think I'm arriving at flat utilization quarter over quarter, which is a nice stabilization.
 Dave, maybe if you can elaborate a bit on the durability of the strength OUS.
 I believe that was the driver in the quarter.
 And then how we should, I guess, be thinking about a potential rebound here in the U.S.? ?

 spk04: Yeah, so compared to the prior year, we had some strength in international, and compared to the prior quarter, we had strength in international.
 If you recall from our earnings announcement, we talked about a softness in inventory replenishment, essentially a reduction in inventories by our international distributors across the board, which included probes.
 And so the strength versus the first quarter and the strength versus the fourth quarter, we think reflects solid international demand and use of probes.
 Domestically, we did see some relative softness compared to the first quarter of 2023 on G6 probes.
 That was probably one of the last quarters before the initial LCD announcements occurred.
 And as you know, the final announcement really came out during the fourth quarter.
 So we had some seasonal softness from fourth quarter to first quarter, reflecting typical seasonality.
 It was roughly in line with that typical seasonal reduction.
-So we feel like the Usage is supported.
+So we feel like the usage is supported.
 Our existing users continue to use.
 But we are seeing relatively slow movement as reflected by system sales toward new adoption.
-You know, I think there are still some lingering concerns that the Macs will reintroduce.
-And while we don't discount that likelihood, we think our ability to defend, as you recall, when LCDs came out, we appealed and actually got a correction even before the effective date and the ultimate withdrawal of those LCDs.
-So we think our position on reimbursement this time around with LCDs will be strong, but I think customers at this point and potential adopters are taking a wait-and-see attitude.
-Okay, got it.
+You know, I think there are still some lingering concerns that the MACs will reintroduce.
+And while we don't discount that likelihood, we think our ability to defend, as you recall, LCDs came out, we appealed and actually got a correction even before the effective date and the ultimate withdrawal of those LCDs.
+So we think our position on reimbursement this time around with LCDs will be strong, but I think customers at this point and potential adopters are taking a wait and see attitude.

 spk01: Okay, great.
-And then just on the outlook for 2024, I don't believe you guided last quarter, just given there was a potential asset sale coming soon.
+And then just on the outlook for 2024, I don't believe you guided last quarter just given there was a potential asset sale coming soon.
 But now that that's off the table, I guess it's normal course of business.
-So can you help us with how we should be modeling the rest of the year on revenue?
+So, can you help us with how we should be modeling the rest of the year on revenue?
 Even directionally, should we be up?
 Should we be flat?
 Any color on 2024 revenue guidance, you know, now that we're sort of back to normal course of business?

 spk01: Okay, got it.
 And then last one for me, kind of similar line of questions, but Related to the balance sheet, Dave or Frawad, how should we be thinking about the cash balance on a quarter-to-quarter basis for the remainder of 2024, just as we refine our models and as a follow-up to that?
 Accounts payable, I saw, was up a pretty good clip quarter-over-quarter.
 Just wondering if there's anything to call out there.
 Thanks.

-spk01: All right, that's helpful, caller.
+spk01: All right.
+That's helpful, caller.
 Thanks for taking my questions.

 spk00: Thank you.
 Thank you.
 At this time, I would now like to turn the conference back over to Dave Bruce for closing remarks.